Imperal Docs

 from pydantic import BaseModel, Field

-# Pydantic params model — typed, auto-validated, schema sent to LLM.
+# Pydantic params model — typed, auto-validated, schema sent to the agent.

 class GreetParams(BaseModel):